hazardsoft/nodejs2023Q2-service/README.md

 ### Creating .env Config

-Copy/paste `.env.example` and rename it to `.env`.
-Contents passed as ENV variables to `docker-compose.yml/docker-compose-prod.yml` when Docker Compose run.
+Create 2 config files out of `.env.example` via copy/paste:
+1. `.env` file to be used to local development (set `POSTGRES_HOST` variable to `localhost`);
+2. `.env.docker` to be used by Docker (make sure that `POSTGRES_HOST` is set to `database-service`).

 ### Running Application with Docker

 Docker Compose is used to run application (REST API application and PostgreSQL server will be started).
 There are 2 modes of running application: development and production.
 Each mode has distinguishing features described below:

+**N.B.
+Application can not be run in both mode simultaneously (in that case `port is already allocated` error can be seen in the console), if one mode already started and you want to start another one, please stop already running first.**

 #### Development Mode